ARawles/teacheR/README.md

 This repository holds all of the materials for the teacheR book.

 The teacheR book is an introduction to the R programming language.
 It covers the fundamentals of R from a beginner to intermediate level.
-For a more applied view of R, I'm also developing another book called opeRate.
+For a more applied view of R, I'm also developing another book called [opeRate](https://operate.arawles.co.uk).
 This looks more specifically at performing data analysis, programming, and modelling in R.

 The book is currently a work in progress, so any feedback is much appreciated and can be submitted by raising a GitHub issue.

-The book is currently hosted [here](http://teacher.arawles.co.uk)
+The book is currently hosted [here](http://teacher.arawles.co.uk).